apify/apify-cli/COMMANDS.md

   ACTNAME  Name of the actor.
 If not provided, you will be prompted for it.

 DESCRIPTION
-  The command only creates the "apify.json" file and the "apify_local" directory in the current directory, but will not touch anything else.
+  The command only creates the "apify.json" file and the "apify_storage" directory in the current directory, but will not touch anything else.

   WARNING: If the files already exist, they will be overwritten!